m-faizuddin/Senior-Design-Insider-Threat-Detection/README.md

 ### Preprocessing
-Notebook 01_preprocessing outlines the process we used to clean and split the extracted data.
+### Preprocessing (Notebook 01)

+Notebook 01_preprocessing reads the raw extracted CERT data located in the `ExtractedData/` directory (produced by the feature_extraction.py script).

-This step:
+This notebook:
-- loads features.csv
+- loads the multiple extracted CSV files from `ExtractedData/`
-- cleans unused fields
+- merges and cleans them into a unified dataset
-- identifies feature columns
+- saves this dataset as `data/features.csv`
 - creates train/validation/test splits
-- saves processed files for modeling
+- saves them into `data/processed/`

 ### Model Comparison
 Notebook 02_modelComparison outlines the process we used to select our best model.
 In models that struggle with heavy class imbalances, we implemented a SMOTE pipeline to create more synthetic insider threats and see if a more balanced dataset could produce more accurate results.
 We trained these models using 5-fold Stratified Cross-Validation on the training dataset.
 No test data is used at this stage.